Point Blank (1967 film): Plot

 After next confronting Carter for his money, Walker is set up.
-A sniper is assigned to kill him at a money-drop in the paved Los Angeles River bed.
+A sniper is assigned to kill him at a money drop in the paved Los Angeles River bed.
 Walker, suspecting a trap, forces Carter to get the money instead.
 Carter and Stegman both get shot at the pickup.
-The sniper leaves; Walker tears open the package of money, but finds only slips of blank paper.
+The sniper leaves; Walker tears open the package of money but finds only slips of blank paper.

 Yost takes Walker to a house belonging to Brewster.
 Walker visits Chris in her apartment, which has been trashed by The Organization.
 He brings her with him to Brewster's house, claiming she will be safer with him.
 While waiting for Brewster, Chris slaps and punches Walker as he regards her impassively, not defending himself.
 She leaves the room.
-Walker hears noises from the kitchen and goes in to turn off several appliances which Chris has apparently turned on.
-She taunts him as “washed up” over a speaker system.
+Walker hears noises from the kitchen and goes in to turn off several appliances that Chris has apparently turned on.
+She taunts him as "washed up" over a speaker system.
 He finds her playing pool; she turns on him and hits him in the head with a pool cue.
 They fall to the floor in an embrace, then go to bed and make love.
 The following morning, Brewster comes home and is ambushed by Walker, who demands his money.
 Walker forces Brewster to call Fairfax, but Fairfax refuses to pay.
 Brewster says the only cash available for Walker is in San Francisco.
-“The drop has changed, but the run is still the same”, he explains.
+"The drop has changed, but the run is still the same", he explains.

 At Fort Point, Walker refuses to show himself as the courier delivers the money.
-Hiding in the dark is the sniper who shoots Brewster.
+Hiding in the dark is the sniper, who shoots Brewster.
 Yost emerges from the shadows, telling Brewster that it was not Walker who shot him.
-Brewster calls out to Walker, “This is Fairfax, Walker!
-Kill him!”
+Brewster calls out to Walker, "This is Fairfax, Walker!
+Kill him!"

-Yost/Fairfax thanks Walker (who is still hiding in the darkness) for eliminating his dangerous underlings, telling him: “Our deal's done, Walker.
-Brewster was the last one.”
+Yost/Fairfax thanks Walker (who is still hiding in the darkness) for eliminating his dangerous underlings, telling him: "Our deal's done, Walker.
+Brewster was the last one."
 He offers a partnership, but Walker remains silent.
-Yost/Fairfax and the hit man go away while leaving the money on the ground.
+Yost/Fairfax and the hitman go away while leaving the money on the ground.